xala3pa/grails3-netflixOSS/README.md

 **Circuit Breaker**: Hystrix clients can be built with a simple annotation-driven method decorator

-**Declarative REST Client**: Feign creates a dynamic implementation of an interface decorated with JAX-RS or Spring MVC annotations.

 **External Configuration**: a bridge from the Spring Environment to Archaius (enables native configuration of Netflix components using Spring Boot conventions).

 **Router and Filter**: automatic regsitration of Zuul filters, and a simple convention over configuration approach to reverse proxy creation.